Veil-Project/veil-project.github.io/collections/_posts/2020-02-05-hard-problem.md

 So this is fun and in the beginning as it's just us, but after a while we start noticing some older kids in the tree-house that look suspicious and we don't recognize.
 And then some parents even drop in; WE'VE BEEN HACKED!

-## The Problem that's Hard Enough for Gauss
+## The problem that's hard enough for Gauss

 The mistake we made is that our problem was not hard enough: someone who wasn't given the solution may still, by himself, compute it fairly quickly [^1].
 We need to find a problem for which no such algorithm exists.
 For inspiration we look in the Big Book Of Epic Math Myths and Sagas and stumble upon this little tale on the creation of time: